Excel to IIF Converter — Import Excel to QuickBooks Desktop

 Excel Can't Be Directly Imported

-QuickBooks Desktop doesn't accept Excel files for transaction imports.
-It requires IIF (Intuit Interchange Format), a specialized tab-delimited format with double-entry accounting structure.
-Manual data entry from Excel is tedious, error-prone, and time-consuming.
-Common scenarios: Import edited bank data, historical records from other accounting systems, consolidated multi-account transactions, or custom transaction lists built in Excel.
+QuickBooks Desktop doesn't accept Excel for transaction imports.
+It requires IIF (Intuit Interchange Format), a tab-delimited format with double-entry structure.
+Manual data entry from Excel is tedious and error-prone.
+Common uses: Import edited bank data, historical records from other systems, consolidated multi-account transactions, or custom lists from Excel.

 Excel Structure Requirements